 "Reasoning about others" may seem like an exotic intellectual exercise, but all of us do it every day, says Andrés Perea.
 That's why talking to non-experts about something as complex as epistemic game theory isn't as difficult as you'd think.... and what's more, it can be a lot of fun, too.

 In financial networks, when one firm defaults others may follow, and clearing procedures aim to sort out who gets paid and who goes bankrupt.
 Jean-Jacques Herings' co-authored research tests whether decentralised clearing processes are any better than centralised ones at untangling the bankruptcy mess.

 What's the secret to making a big impact as a small research group?
 Hannes Guenter, associate professor of organisational behaviour at SBE, looked at academic teams and found fascinating insights into the best strategies for success, as measured by publications in high-impact journals.

-Andrés Perea, associate professor of quantitative economics at SBE, will speak on epistemic game theory at Maastricht's annual festival of pleasure, arts and science.
-His lecture, which will be delivered in Dutch at 19:45, and in English at 21:45, is entitled "Epistemic Game Theory: Reasoning about Other People's Thoughts"/"Epistemische Speltheorie: Redeneren over Andermans Gedachten".
-Admission is free and the lectures are open to all.
+Andrés Perea, associate professor of quantitative economics at SBE spoke on epistemic game theory at Maastricht's annual festival of pleasure, arts and science.
+His lecture was entitled 'Epistemic Game Theory: Reasoning about Other People's Thoughts'/'Epistemische Speltheorie: Redeneren over Andermans Gedachten'.

 Getting the right amount – and the right kind – of conflict and cooperation is important for teams, departments and organisations alike.
 Yet what is 'right' depends on the context.
 We collaborate with organisations on research questions such as the (re-)design of tasks, teams and organisations, or which leadership, culture or HR strategy might be the best fit